goitiarodrigo/ProPlaner/README.md

 ```javascript
 npm test
 ```
-The components that were tested are NavBar, Dasboard and Login
+The components that were tested are NavBar, Dashboard and Login

 For see the project in your browser
 ```javascript